DanielShuey/testme/README.md

     test Pizza
-      given owner: 'Santoni', style: 'Pepperoni' # Set the context is? name: "Santoni's Pepperoni Pizza"
+      given owner: 'Santoni', style: 'Pepperoni' # Set the context is? :name, "Santoni's Pepperoni Pizza"

-      given name: 'Michel' # Reset the context is? name: "Santoni's Pepperoni Pizza"
+      given name: 'Michel' # Reset the context is? :name, "Santoni's Pepperoni Pizza"

-       also :hawaiian_style, style: 'Hawaiian' # Add on to previous context and save it is? name: "Michels's Hawaiian Pizza"
+       also :hawaiian_style, style: 'Hawaiian' # Add on to previous context and save it is? :name, "Michels's Hawaiian Pizza"

       given :hawaiian_style # Reload the saved context also { topic.owner = 'Santoni' } # Use a block instead
-        is? name: "Santoni's Hawaiian Pizza"
+        is? :name, "Santoni's Hawaiian Pizza"

 > ### Output